First Islamic state: Siege of Medina

+According to Norman Stillman, the incident cannot be judged by present-day moral standards.
+Citing Deut.
+20:13–14 as an example, Stillman states that the slaughter of adult males and the enslavement of women and children—though no doubt causing bitter suffering—was common practice throughout the ancient world.
+According to Rudi Paret, adverse public opinion was more a point of concern to Muhammad when he had some date palms cut down during a siege, than after this incident.
+Esposito also argues that in Muhammad's time, traitors were executed and points to similar situations in the Bible.
+John Esposito notes that Muhammad’s motivation was primarily political rather than racial or theological, aiming to unify Arabia under Muslim leadership and establish stable governance.

 In the siege of Medina, the Meccans had exerted their utmost strength towards the destruction of the Muslim community.
 Their failure resulted in a significant loss of prestige; their trade with Syria was gone.
 Following the battle of trench, Muhammad made two expeditions to the north which ended without any fighting.
 While returning from one of these two expeditions (or some years earlier according to other early accounts), an accusation of adultery was made against Aisha, Muhammad's wife.
 Aisha was exonerated from the accusations when Muhammad announced that he had received a revelation, verse 4 in the An-Nur sura, confirming Aisha's innocence and directing that charges of adultery be supported by four eyewitnesses.